If you are worried about flooding, you can find help and guidance on our flooding information and advice page.

 Once water levels have reduced, we will return to inspect the road and reopen the gates as soon as it is safe to do so.

-Why are the gates locked?
+Why the gates are locked in position

 The emergency road closure gates are locked in position, either open or shut, to help keep people safe by reducing the risk of the gates being left in the wrong position.
 If the gates are left open when the road is flooded this could have serious consequences, while if the gates are shut when the road is not flooded this could cause confusion and unnecessary disruption.